php-dev-br/laravel-doc-pt-br/events.md

     class SendShipmentNotification implements ShouldQueue
     {
-        // ...
+        //
     }

 That's it!
 Now, when an event handled by this listener is dispatched, the listener will automatically be queued by the event dispatcher using Laravel's [queue system](queues.md).
 If no exceptions are thrown when the listener is executed by the queue, the queued job will automatically be deleted after it has finished processing.

 <a name="customizing-the-queue-connection-queue-name"></a>

-#### Customizing The Queue Connection, Name, & Delay
+#### Customizing The Queue Connection & Queue Name

 If you would like to customize the queue connection, queue name, or queue delay time of an event listener, you may define the `$connection`, `$queue`,